hivehelsinki/42-api-keychain/README.md

 ## Features

 - [x] Send Slack notifications when an app is not valid.
-- [ ] Send Slack notifications when an app is about to expire.
+- [x] Send Slack notifications when an app is about to expire (24 hours, 7 days, 14 days).
-- [ ] Update expiration date if it changed.
+- [x] Update the saved expiration date if it changes.
 - [ ] Allows to send notifications on Discord instead of Slack

 ## Requirements